Care Level: Easy

 Diet Requirements: In the wild Rosy tetra are omnivores.
 Offer a diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 15 to 20 gallon aquarium is ideal for a group of Rosy tetra.
+Care Requirements: A minimum 5 to 10 gallon aquarium is ideal for a small group of Rosy tetra.
 Size up accordingly to accomodate a larger shoal.
 Rosy tetra are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 Given their ease of care, Rosy tetra are also an excellent choice for beginner hobbyists.
 The aquarium does not need to be aquascaped with anything in particular to keep a shoal of Rosy tetra happy, but plants, driftwood and other natural-looking arrangements will bring out the beauty of this fish.
 Given their peaceful temperament, Rosy tetra thrive best in an environment with like tank mates.
 Recommended water conditions, 72-78° F, KH 4-8, pH 6.0-7.5.

 Purchase Size: Medium: 1”